 This article highlights several truths of the state of cyber security: (1) A significant majority of network security intrusions are not detected by the target, but by a third party (in this case, the FBI); (2) hackers can remain undetected inside a company’s networks for months, siphoning off information and/or planning a subsequent attack or theft; and (3) even companies and industries that we would expect to have a sophisticated approach to cyber security can be victims.
 “The team was surprised at how vulnerable a sophisticated operation such as Nasdaq could be.
 ‘Our assumption was that, generally speaking, the financial sector had its act together much more,’ says Christopher Finan, a former cybersecurity expert in the Obama White House.”

-As I blogged about recently, the U.S government has identified cyber security as a major risk to U.S. interests, and in particular to critical infrastructure such as our banking and financial systems.
+As I blogged about recently, the U.S government has identified cyber terrorism as a major risk to U.S. interests, and in particular to critical infrastructure such as our banking and financial systems.
 This story highlights the challenges in coordinating among the multiple government agencies with expertise in cyber security, and the reluctance of private sector companies to cooperate and share information on their own cyber vulnerabilities.